Museums

 Art Museums

-The Arlington Museum of Art showcases a sweeping array of national and international exhibits that attract visitors from all over the world in a building that some have described as “gram-worthy.”
-Past exhibits have highlighted the works of Keith Haring and Salvador Dali.
+The Arlington Museum of Art showcases a rotating lineup of national and international exhibitions that draw visitors from across the country.
+Located in a modern, photo-worthy space, past exhibits have featured renowned artists such as Keith Haring and Salvador Dalí.

-For more art, head to The Gallery at UT Arlington.
-As the primary exhibition space for the Department of Art & Art History at the University of Texas at Arlington, The Gallery features contemporary art across a range of media, including work from students and faculty, in a stunning modern space.
+For more contemporary works, visit The Gallery at UT Arlington, the primary exhibition space for the university’s Department of Art & Art History.
+The Gallery highlights innovative art across a variety of media, including work by students, faculty, and visiting artists, all within a sleek, modern setting.

 Read more